 An NYRB Classics Original

-This volume also reprints an admiring portrait of Weil by the Nobel laureate Czeslaw Milosz and an essay about Weil’s friendship with Albert Camus by the translator Simon Leys.
+This volume also includes an admiring portrait of Weil by the great poet Czeslaw Milosz and an essay about Weil’s friendship with Albert Camus by the translator Simon Leys.

 At a time when the distrust and disenchantment Americans feel with politics runs deeper than the Mariana Trench, Weil’s essay ‘On the Abolition of All Political Parties’ would no doubt be a best seller.

 What makes [Weil’s] thought so special, so bracing and so strange, is its combination of philosophical rigour and spiritual compass.

 Weil’s writing is both quite strictly rational and eccentrically spiritual.
 Her words all but radiate moral and intellectual conviction.

 —Australian Book Review